Boris0318/DamenChat/README.md

 First working online version of the app : 09-04-2025

 ## TODO:
+- Add a window that allows the user to convert a pdf into the json files we are using
 - Maybe restructure the format of the code as everything is run on the same file for now, so for example: one file to design the web and another file that runs the backend of the application.
 - Migrate the app within Azure
+- Change API for open ai

 ## IMPORTANT NOTES:
 - If you run the app locally some folder will be added into the chroma_db folder, do not push these files into the github.